sardaralii/sardaralii/README.md

+About Me
-🚀 DevOps Engineer with expertise in cloud services and automation ☁️ Skilled in AWS, Azure, and hybrid cloud architectures 🔄 Experienced with CI/CD pipelines using Jenkins, GitHub Actions, and Azure DevOps 🐳 Proficient in Docker, Kubernetes, and microservices orchestration 🛠️ Strong background in Infrastructure as Code (IaC) using Terraform and CloudFormation 🔒 Passionate about DevSecOps, security automation, and scalable system design 📚 Continuously learning and exploring new DevOps and cloud technologies 🤝 Open to collaboration on innovative cloud and DevOps projects 📩 Contact: sardaaralee.cloudlem@gmail.com
+🚀 DevOps Engineer with cloud & automation expertise
+☁️ Skilled in AWS, Azure, and hybrid cloud architectures 🔄 CI/CD experience with Jenkins, GitHub Actions, and Azure DevOps 🐳 Proficient in Docker, Kubernetes, and microservices orchestration 🛠️ Strong IaC skills using Terraform & CloudFormation 🔒 Passionate about DevSecOps, security, and scalability 📚 Always learning and exploring new cloud technologies 🤝 Open to DevOps and cloud collaborations
+📩 Email: sardaaralee.cloudlem@gmail.com
 🎟️ Ticket #7593 – Blowfish
 🔗 https://zenmev.com